UoMResearchIT/matlab-novice/episodes/07-func.md

 of the function defined in the file.
 - Define functions using the `function` keyword to start the definition, and close the definition with the keyword `end`.
 - Functions have an independent workspace.
 Access variables from your workspace inside a function by passing them as inputs.
 Access variables from the function returning them as outputs.
-- The header of a dunction with inputs an outputs has the form:
+- The header of a function with inputs an outputs has the form:

 ```function [output_1,output_2,...] = function_name(input_1,input_2,...)```